murtato/tictactoe-attempt-GADTLA9/work/w02/d03/fellowship_of_the_bling/README.md

 1. Define and invoke the functions outlined below inside of [`js/fellowship.js`](starter/js/fellowship.js).
-2.  **Do Parts 1 and 2**.
-Everything else is extra, in case you want to continue practicing.
-3. If you finish with Part 5, you can try to chain together all of the functions you've created.
+2. If you finish with Part 5, you can try to chain together all of the functions you've created.
 The easiest way to do this is to call them all with `setTimeout`...
 But you can also attempt to chain them using